 In order to do GUI automation you usually need to solve two problems: first, you need to have a way to control and interact with the interface and platform you are automating and second, you need to be able to locate the objects you are interested in on the screen.
 Guibot helps you do both.

-To interact with GUIs, Guibot provides the desktopcontrol module which contains a common interface for different desktop control backends, with methods to move the mouse, take screenshots, type characters and so on.
+To interact with GUIs, Guibot provides the controller module which contains a common interface for different display backends, with methods to move the mouse, take screenshots, type characters and so on.
 The backend to use will depend on how your platform is accessible, with some backends running directly as native binaries or python scripts on Windows, macOS, and Linux while others connecting through remote VNC displays.

-To locate an element on the screen, you will need an image representing the screen, a target representing the element (an image or a text in the simplest cases) and a finder - the finder looks for the target on the image, and returns the coordinates to the region where that target appears.
-Finders, like desktop controllers, are wrappers around different backends supported by Guibot that could vary from a simplest 1:1 pixel matching by controller backends, to template or feature matching mix by OpenCV, to OCR and ML solutions by Tesseract and AI frameworks.
+To locate an element on the screen, you will need an image representing the screen, a target representing the element (an image or a text in the simplest cases) and a finder configured for the target.
+The finder looks for the target within the screenshot image and returns the coordinates to the region where that target appears.
+Finders, just like display controllers, are wrappers around different backends supported by Guibot that could vary from a simplest 1:1 pixel matching by controller backends, to template or feature matching mix by OpenCV, to OCR and ML solutions by Tesseract and AI frameworks.

-Finally, to bridge the gap between controlling the GUI and finding elements, the region module is provided.
-It represents a subregion of a screen, and contains methods to locate targets in this region using a choice of finder and interact with the graphical interface using the chosen backends.
+Finally, to bridge the gap between controlling the GUI and finding target elements, the region module is provided.
+It represents a subregion of a screen and contains methods to locate targets in this region using a choice of finder and interact with the graphical interface using a choice of controller.